csdcorp/local_image_provider/README.md

 applications.

 ## Recent Updates
+The 0.8.0 version upgrades to Flutter 1.12.13.
+This version may not be backwards compatible due to a change in the ImageProvider.
 The 0.7.0 version adds the DeviceImage class which can be used to more easily and efficiently display a LocalImage in a Flutter Image widget.
 This version also provides the count of images in each LocalAlbum and exposes the cover image for an album as LocalImage so that it can be used with a DeviceImage.
 Test coverage has also improved substantially.
 Check the change log for some breaking changes in 0.7.0.

-The 0.6.0 version changed some methods from 'get' to 'find' to better match the functionality.

 *Note*: This plugin is under development and will be extended over the coming weeks.
 It is not yet fully tested on multiple platforms.
 If you have any compatibility results you'd like to share please